m-lima/crack-rust/task.todo.md

   - [X] Infer algorithm from input? (tricky if loading from files)
 - [X] Consider not returning a Result from the error macro
 - [X] Remove the extra error creation macro
+- [X] Create trait for reporting back results
+- [X] Bring the hash::Pair into the reporting module
+- [X] Remove result from summary
+  - [X] Detect if not all hashes were cracked
+- [X] Merge with the summary module (make it a single reporting module)